-Fig. 9.2: “The Magic that is Wrought by One Shot of Penicillin,” WHO Newsletter, October 1955, front cover.
+figure 9.2.
+“The Magic that Is Wrought by One Shot of Penicillin,” WHO Newsletter, October 1955, front cover.

-Fig. 9.3: Three Faces of Ede Nwaegbo.
-World Health, May-June, 1957.
+figure 9.3.
+Three faces of Ede Nwaegbo.
+World Health, May–June, 1957.

-Fig. 9.4 “Pipeline to Prosperity,” WHO Newsletter, May 1954, front cover.
+figure 9.4.
+“Pipeline to Prosperity,” WHO Newsletter, May 1954, front cover.

-Fig. 9.5 “The Girl from the Forest,” WHO Newsletter, February-March 1955, p.
-4. At the center of the page is the doctor who came by dug-out canoe to Sarawak where the organization assisted in a malaria pilot project.
+figure 9.5.
+“The Girl from the Forest,” WHO Newsletter, February–March 1955, p.
+4. At the center of the page is the doctor who came by dugout canoe to Sarawak where the organization assisted in a malaria pilot project.
 The heroic aspect of the journey is suggested in the textual description of the “force of the wide, strong river.”
 The team, entirely composed of men, encountered “the girl from the forest”: “deep into the dense forest bordering the Baram River in Sarawal filtered the news that doctors were visiting a longhouse of the riverside dwellers.
 This girl, receiving penicillin for a skin disease from a W.H.O. malaria team member, Dr. R.J.G.
 Hogg, had never before found herself under a roof.”
 In the excerpts of the field report local population are described with all the virtues of the bons sauvages including “instinctive” hospitality and being “naturally friendly.”
 The field report emphasized the doctors’ humanity for working long hours without taking a lunch break.

-Fig. 9.6 “All the World Loves a Picture,” WHO Newsletter, February 1953, front cover.
+figure 9.6.
+“All the World Loves a Picture,” WHO Newsletter, February 1953, front cover.

-Fig. 10.1 “The Starving Children of Biafra,” Stern, July 28, 1968, cover.
+figure 10.1.
+“The Starving Children of Biafra,” Stern, 28 July 1968 cover.
 Photographer: Hubert Lecampion.

-Fig. 10.2 “Biafra: Death Sentence for a People,” Spiegel, August 19, 1968, cover.
+figure 10.2.
+“Biafra: Death Sentence for a People,” Spiegel, 19 August 1968 cover.
 Photographer: Romano Cagnoni.

-Fig. 10.3 “Six Million.”
+figure 10.3.
+“Six Million.”
 Swarthmore College Peace Collection, Clearing House for Nigeria–Biafra Information Records, Clearing House, DG 168, Box 10.

-Fig. 10.4 “In the concentration camp Ikot Ekpene, 8000 Ibibios have starved.”
-Tilman Zülch and Klaus Guercke, eds.
-Soll Biafra überleben?
+figure 10.4.
+“In the concentration camp Ikot Ekpene, 8000 Ibibios have starved.”
+Tilman Zülch and Klaus Guercke, eds., Soll Biafra überleben?
 Dokumente – Berichte – Analysen – Kommentare (Berlin, 1969), between pp. 128 and 129.
 Photographer: Alex Klemkens.

-Fig. 10.5 “Auschwitz – Biafra” in Pogrom 1, no. 4/5, August/September 1970, cover page.
+figure 10.5.
+“Auschwitz – Biafra” in Pogrom 1, no. 4/5, August/September 1970, cover page.

-Fig. 11.1 “Keep the health service going” advertisement.
+figure 11.1.
+“Keep the health service going” advertisement.
 Courtesy of Christian Aid.

-Fig. 11.2 Christian Aid advertising, September 1989-September 1990.
+figure 11.2.
+Christian Aid advertising, September 1989–September 1990.
 Courtesy of Christian Aid.

-Fig. 11.3 “Keep the health service going.
+figure 11.3.
+“Keep the health service going.
 Supporting health care in the Third World.”
 Courtesy of Christian Aid.

-Fig. 12.1 Minara prepares porridge ©Nissinen.
+figure 12.1.
+Minara prepares porridge ©Nissinen.

-Fig. 12.2 Sitting in the doorway ©Nissinen.
+figure 12.2.
+Sitting in the doorway ©Nissinen.

-Fig. 12.3 Feeding the cow ©Nissinen.
+figure 12.3.
+Feeding the cow ©Nissinen.

-Fig.12.4 Approaching Akimunesa ©Nissinen.
+figure 12.4.
+Approaching Akimunesa ©Nissinen.

-Contributors:
+Contributors

 Peter Balakian is the author of Black Dog of Fate: An American Son Uncovers His Armenian Past, winner of the PEN/Martha Albrand Prize for the Art of the Memoir, and The Burning Tigris: The Armenian Genocide and America’s Response, winner of the Raphael Lemkin Prize.
 Among his seven books of poems are Ziggurat (2010) and Ozone Journal (2015).
 He is also the author of Vice and Shadow, Selected Essays (2015).
 He is the recipient of many awards including a Guggenheim Fellowship and a fellowship from the National Endowment for the Arts.
 Balakian is Donald M. and Constance H. Rebar Professor of the Humanities in the department of English at Colgate University.